houjingyi233/macos-research/xcode/Readme.md

 # Xcode JSON PoC Crasher for DVTFilePathEventWatcher FB9604572

-- Did not meet the bar for servicing as a Security Issue, not a surprise.
+- Did not meet the bar for servicing as a Security Issue, not a surprise == Its just a Null Byte Crash
 - Gatekeep would apparently Neuter the PoC .. hmm, ok.
 - This PoC doesn't touch Gatekeeper fwiw. :-)

-Its just a Null Byte Crash

 Enjoy!